tock/tock/doc/reference/trd104-syscalls.md

 unmodified.

-The `upcall pointer` SHOULD be a valid upcall, i.e., either a SubscribableUpcall or the Null Upcall, as defined in the next section.
+The `upcall pointer` SHOULD be a valid upcall, i.e., either a `SubscribeUpcall` or the Null Upcall, as defined in the next section.

 If the passed upcall is not valid (is outside process executable memory and is not the Null Upcall described below), the kernel MUST